thomasbelliott/516-1/README.md

 ### Final Project

 For the final project, you will develop a program that solves an applied linguistics problem of your choice.
+Working on the final project might require you to read book chapters beyond the ones we cover in class.

 #### Projects from previous years: